FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 ## Setting up a FusionAuth API key

-Once the user has logged in via the FusionAuth application, we can retrieve their FusionAuth profile using the [FusionAuth Typescript module](https://www.npmjs.com/package/@fusionauth/typescript-client), provided with an API key.
+Once the user has logged in via the FusionAuth application, we can retrieve their FusionAuth profile and consent permissions using the [FusionAuth Typescript module](https://www.npmjs.com/package/@fusionauth/typescript-client), provided with an API key.

 Navigate to Settings and then API Keys, then add a key.
 Add a name for the key and take note of the generated key value.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/gettingapikey.png" alt="Getting the API key from FusionAuth." class="img-fluid" figure=false %}

 For extra security, you can restrict the permissions for the key.
-For our app, we only need to enable the actions for `/api/user/`, which will let the key carry out basic actions on users.
+For our app, we only need to enable the get actions for `/api/user/` and `/api/user/consent` which will let the key get basic user information, as well as any consents permissions.
 If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.
+You should avoid doing this!

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/gettingapikey-limited-scope.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}

-### Creating an application on Twitter

-In order to allow our users to sign into our app using their Twitter account, you'll need to sign up for a [developer account on Twitter](https://developer.twitter.com).
-The full instructions for doing this are available [here](/docs/v1/tech/identity-providers/twitter).

-Use `https://<YOUR_FUSIONAUTH_URL>/oauth2/callback` (where `https://<YOUR_FUSIONAUTH_URL>` is your FusionAuth installation address) for the Callback URI / Redirect URL.
-This will allow our FusionAuth app to talk to Twitter servers and have them authenticate users on our behalf, as shown below.
+## Creating the custom Consents

+For our app, we want users to be able to opt in, or _consent_, to different marketing channels:
+- Physical mail
+- Email
+- Phone

+We'll need to get their permission for each of these options.
+FusionAuth manages all this under the   [Consents](link) concept.
+We can create custom consents for our app.

+In the left hand pane, Navigate to Settings > Consents.
+Click the green "+" button to create a new consent.
+Name the new consent "Email Marketing" and click the "Save" icon.

+{% include _image.liquid src="/assets/img/blogs/consents-apps/create-consent.png" alt="Create a new consent" class="img-fluid" figure=false %}

+Repeat this to create two more consents: "Phone Marketing" and "Physical Mail Marketing"

+## Creating custom form fields

+During user registration for our app, we want users to be able to set their important profile information as well as their consent permissions.
+For this, we can create custom form fields which we will be able to use in a custom registration form.
+FusionAuth also has many built in form fields, which we will also make use of.

+The custom fields we'll create are:
+-   Physical Address
+-   Form Input for Physical Mail Marketing Consent
+-   Form Input for Email Marketing Consent
+-   Form Input for Phone Marketing Consent

+In the left hand pane, Navigate to Customizations > Form Fields.
+Click the green "+" button to create a new form field.

+First, we'll add the marketing consent fields, starting with with the physical mail marketing consent.
+Choose "Self Consent" as the field type, and set the "Name" to "Physical Mail Marketing Consent".
+Select "Physical Mail Marketing" as the "Consent".
+The field setup should look like this:

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/twitter-callbacks.png" alt="Adding authorized URLs to Google." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-apps/create-consent-field.png" alt="Create a new consent" class="img-fluid" figure=false %}

-Once you've set up everything on Twitter, you'll need to complete your setup by adding Twitter as an identity provider to FusionAuth and copying in the API key and secret that you received from Twitter.
-These are different values from the FusionAuth application's Client Id and Client Secret.
-You can find the detailed steps for setting up Twitter as a third-party login via FusionAuth [here](/docs/v1/tech/identity-providers/twitter).

-In the next step, make sure that you have enabled Twitter integration and turn on "Create registration" for your FusionAuth + Express app.
-Also don't forget to hit the save button.
+Click the "Save" button, and then repeat this process for the email and phone consents.

+We'll also need to add a custom field to capture the user's physical address.
+We'll just create one field here.
+In a production app, you might want to break down the address into a few field, eg, "Address Line 1", "Address Line 2", "City" etc.

+Click the green "+" button to create a new field again.
+Name the new field "Physical Mail Address".
+For the "Field", select "Custom user data (user.data.*)".
+This will present another input box, starting with "user.data".
+Type "physicalmailaddress" in this box.

+This adds a custom field to the user's "data" object.
+The "data" object can store extra profile information about the user, typically information you'd want to share across all your apps.
+If the field is app specific, then you can use the field type "Custom registration data" instead.

+The field setup should look like this:

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/twitter-fusion.png" alt="Enabling Twitter registration in our application." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-apps/physical-mail-field.png" alt="Create the physical mail address form field" class="img-fluid" figure=false %}

-Now we've done most of the admin.
-Let's build a Node.js + Express app!
+Click "Save".
+We have setup all the custom fields we need.

+## Create the custom registration form

+Now that we have the custom fields, we can create a custom registration form with them.
+Navigate to Customizations > Forms.
+Click the green "+" to create a new form.

+Name the form something like "Consents Registration Form".
+Make sure "Registration" is selected as the forms "Type".
+Then click the "Add Step" button.
+A step in a form is like a page of the form.
+It helps to break up a form into multiple smaller pages so that users are not overwhelmed by a screen full of inputs.

+In the "Step 1" section, click the "Add Field" button.
+Select "Email" from the "Field" dropdown, and then click "Submit".
+Then click "Add Field" again, and select "Password" as the "Field", and click "Submit".
+The users email and password are all we are going to capture in the first step.

+Now click the "Add Step" button again.
+In this step, we'll capture the users alternative contact information.
+Click "Add Field", and select "Mobile Phone" as the field, and click "Submit" .
+Repeat for "Physical Mail Address".

+Click the "Add Step" button once more for the final registration step.
+In this step, we'll capture the users consent permission for each marketing channel.
+Click "Add Field" and select "Physical Mail Marketing Consent", and then click "Submit".
+Repeat this process for the email and phone marketing consents.

 ## Setting up Express